embark/c16-Assembler/README.md

 add z, z, 0b001_11
 ```

+#Syntax
-By the way, you don't have to use "," or "+" to deliminate.
+By the way, you don't have to use "," or "+" or "-" to deliminate.
 You can also use " ".
 The below instruction can be expressed any of the following ways you please, and other combinations:
 ```
 add r0, r0, 2
 add r0 r0 2